aguadagn/2023S-EE-322-A/README.md

 This is the repository where I will store all of my work for Design 6.
 It will be separated by assignment.

 My goals for the semester are:
--To work on and complete at least 2 personal projects -To succeed and pass all of my classes
+- To work on and complete at least 2 personal projects
+- To succeed and pass all of my classes
--To step outside of my comfort zone and do more activities -Attend more IEEE meetings
+- To step outside of my comfort zone and do more activities
+- Attend more IEEE meetings

 ![IEEE Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/2/21/IEEE_logo.svg/1200px-IEEE_logo.svg.png)